toolmantim/rack-digestif/Readme.md

 Rack::Digestif
 ==============

-A rack middleware for preventing 404s on digest changes of Sprockets assets, saving your users from unstyled and javascript-less pages during a redeploy.
+A rack middleware for preventing 404s on digest changes of Sprockets assets.
+Save your users from unstyled and javascript-less pages during a redeploy!

 For example: